aao62520/READMEA03/README.md

 ### Step 2- Obtain your free license if havent done so already
 Sending a certificate of enrollment to jetbrain will likely grant you a free webstorm licene.
 Take advantage of this.

+### Step 3- Download it, very ez
+Do it on a decent internet connection

+### Step 4- Connect your webstorm to git directory
+In the settings, link your git and github information to the webstorm client

 ## Glossary